Thursday, September 11, 2025

 During the 1940 Exodus, my grandparents escaped the invasion of Western Europe in a taxi, traveling from Brussels to Montreuil-sur-mer, a trip that normally took three hours, but took them 2 weeks.
 Most refugees were on foot or bicycles; cars, while there were enough of them to clog the roads (particularly after being abandoned due to lack of fuel), they were comparatively rare.
 However, my grandfather had several serious issues to deal with: his wife was one week postpartum, his father was elderly, and his mother was late middle-aged and had tuberculosis.
 I imagine that he felt there were only two choices: either stay in Brussels as it fell to the Nazis, or find transport that would allow them to ride.
 They took the second option, but probably should have taken the first, given that they ended up returning to Brussels six weeks later.

-Of the two models, research suggests that the Volvo was the more likely vehicle.
+Of the two models, research suggests that the Volvo was perhaps the more likely vehicle.
 The pages I looked at didn't explain why it was more likely, but I'm going with it.
+(Added: I changed my mind and am going with Peugeot).

 Click on any photo to enlarge.